 In 2015, Virgil leveraged his music connections to take his DJing to the next level.
 Fans got a preview of Kanye’s then-unreleased single “Fade” during his Yeezy Season 2 fashion show in September 2015, but Virgil treated fans to the full version of the song during a DJ set in London two months later.

 2016 (ongoing): Releases fashion show soundtrack mixes

-Virgil always makes a point to incorporate music in his fashion shows.
-In addition to playing new singles from major artists, Abloh also creates soundtracks for his shows that he’s been releasing on SoundCloud under the name, Paris, IL, since 2016.
-The soundtracks range from techno to rap and often feature hip-hop artists.
-Abloh has also made a point of filling the seats at his shows with artists like the Migos, Travis Scott, Rihanna, ASAP Rocky, Kanye West, Pop Smoke, and many more.
+Virgil always made a point to incorporate music in his fashion shows.
+In addition to playing new singles from major artists, Abloh also created soundtracks for his shows that he released on SoundCloud under the name, Paris, IL.
+The soundtracks ranged from techno to rap and often feature hip-hop artists.
+Abloh also made a point of filling the seats at his shows with artists like the Migos, Travis Scott, Rihanna, ASAP Rocky, Kanye West, Pop Smoke, and many more.

 May 2017: Opens for Travis Scott on New York leg of Birds Eye View Tour

 Virgil’s “return” to music picked up momentum second half of the 2010s.
 In 2017, he was tapped to open as a DJ for Travis Scott during his stops in New York City on the Birds Eye View Tour.
 During his set at New York City’s Terminal 5, Abloh played a medley of hip-hop and rock music from XXXTentacion to ASAP Rocky to Lil Uzi Vert to Aerosmith.
 Abloh also sold exclusive Off-White merchandise at the venue.

 September 2017: Directs Lil Uzi Vert’s “XO Tour Life” music video